 Migration, history of science and medicine, Persianate world

-At Yale, she will be teaching a seminar on the History of Science, Knowledge, and Medicine.
+At Yale, she is teaching a seminar on the History of Science, Knowledge, and Medicine.
 Students will have the opportunity to work on an object-centered assignment, which trains them in the skills needed to work with artifacts and images, as well as to think critically about how knowledge, instruments, and technologies are produced and circulated.